-Transition St Albans is a community-led initiative that is working to move St Albans towards being a sustainable, low carbon community that can withstand the challenges presented by climate change and our need to reduce our dependence on fossil fuels.
+Transition St Albans is a community-led initiative that is working to move towards a more sustainable St Albans; a low carbon community that can withstand the challenges presented by climate change and our need to reduce our dependence on fossil fuels.

 We aim to imagine and start to create a community in which future generations would all want to participate.
 A future to look forward to – but this requires change – a transition – away from an unsustainable way of life to a new idea of sustainable community.